 Background

-The arrangement was pragmatic: Iuz’s realm, desolate and war-torn, cannot feed its own people.
-In exchange for gold, weapons, and rare arcana, Keoland agreed to provide preserved fish, salted for transport across the Azure Sea.
+Iuz’s realm cannot feed itself.
+In exchange for gold, weapons, and rare arcana, Keoland supplies preserved and salted fish.

 Local Reaction